 We are located in the Information Technology Building, a dedicated 4100 square metre building in mid-campus overlooking the River Corrib, equipped with computer suites for our students on taught programmes, dedicated research office space for our researchers, state-of-the-art equipment for electronics, networking and high performance computing, WiFi everywhere, and a coffee shop.

-Dr Michael Madden
+Professor Michael Madden